domchik/RedditSearchHelper/readme.md

 ## General comments
 * Usually I use TypeScript for both React and Node.js projects.
 I wrote this application in Javascript for the sake of simplicity
-* Unit tests were added only in the backend.
-In a real project I would also add unit test to the client
 * React project was created using Vite (https://vitejs.dev/)
 * Tailwind CSS was used as a CSS framework
 * .env file was omitted for the sake of simplicity